sblisesivdin/wikepage/wikepage/doc/EN_readme.txt

 You can found more documentation in your installed site.

 *LICENCE
-Wiksis is a open software licenced with GNU/GPL.
+Wikepage is a open software licenced with GNU/GPL.
 For more information:
 [ www.gnu.org/copyleft/gpl.html ]

 *IN ADDITION